cultureandempire/cultureandempire.github.io/cande.md

 Once a leak is out and attacks on the website that released the information are shown to be useless, the next step is to attack the motives, sanity, and loyalty of the leaker.
 When there is a leak, the American press (when the leak concerns American secrets) focuses on the messenger and his motives, rather than the message.
 This isn't necessarily a conspiracy as much as how US media, and indeed much of US society, prefers style over substance.

-The most significant trove of documents that WikiLeaks published came from [Bradley Manning](https://en.wikipedia.org/wiki/Bradley_Manning), who has been described in the media as [mentally unstable, reckless, and naive](http://www.dw.de/the-trial-and-tribulations-of-bradley-manning/a-16839049).
+The most significant trove of documents that WikiLeaks published came from [Chelsea née Bradley Manning](https://en.wikipedia.org/wiki/Bradley_Manning), who has been described in the media as [mentally unstable, reckless, and naive](http://www.dw.de/the-trial-and-tribulations-of-bradley-manning/a-16839049).
 Manning was placed into extreme solitary confinement on arrest, [prosecuted in secret](http://www.theguardian.com/commentisfree/2013/feb/22/bradley-manning-wikileaks-1000-days-detention), and largely forgotten about until his conviction and sentencing for treason.

 When someone leaks state secrets, as Manning and Snowden did, it is relatively easy to call out "traitor" and "national security" to trigger the tribalistic herd reflexes.
 Since those convenient attacks on 11 September 2001, we've been at perpetual war with [an invisible enemy](https://www.google.com/search?q=associated+forces).
 The state has a right to privacy, so the claim goes, and only a traitor would question that.